gmcnicol/penpot-mcp/README.md

 ### Configuration

-Create a `.env` file based on `env.example` with your Penpot credentials:
+Create a `.env` file based on `env.example` with your Penpot settings:

 ```
 PENPOT_API_URL=https://design.penpot.app/api
-PENPOT_USERNAME=your_penpot_username
-PENPOT_PASSWORD=your_penpot_password
+PENPOT_API_KEY=your_penpot_access_token
 PORT=5000
 DEBUG=true
 ```

+> 🔐 **How to generate an API key:** In Penpot, open **Account Settings → Access Tokens**, create a new token, and copy the value.
+Tokens work for all account types—including OAuth/social logins—so you no longer need a username/password pair.
+>
 > **⚠️ CloudFlare Protection Notice**: The Penpot cloud site (penpot.app) uses CloudFlare protection that may occasionally block API requests.
-If you encounter authentication errors or blocked requests:
-> 1. Open your web browser and navigate to [https://design.penpot.app](https://design.penpot.app)
+If you encounter authentication errors or blocked requests, visit [https://design.penpot.app](https://design.penpot.app) in your browser and complete any verification challenges before retrying your request.
-> 2. Log in to your Penpot account
-> 3. Complete any CloudFlare human verification challenges if prompted
-> 4. Once verified, the API requests should work normally for a period of time

 ## Usage